 It’s a new era

 Not only are workers changing jobs more often, but they’re also moving in and out of different types of employment.
 Nearly 40% of American workers are now part of the gig economy, working independently or on a freelance basis.
-More importantly, less than 30% of non-traditional workers have access to a workplace retirement plan like a 401(k), and only 20% of independent workers are currently participating in a defined contribution plan.
+More significantly, less than 30% of non-traditional workers now have access to a workplace retirement plan like a 401(k), and only 20% of independent workers are currently participating in a defined contribution plan.